 When the project broke ground in 1850, the company expected it to cost ~$1 million; a large sum for the time.
 Enthusiasm was high, though challenges soon arose.
 The construction of the Panama railroad was much more complicated than anticipated, with logistical challenges arising from building across multiple different terrains including swamp and mountains.
 Hundreds of bridges were also required in support.

 The company brought in laborers from all around the world to help complete the railroad, though despite their efforts the project often faced labor shortages.
 The railroad saw a significant volume from travelers even before it finished as mule trains bridged the gap between completed sections.

-The project finally completed in 1855 though only after ballooning in cost to over 8 million dollars.
-It was the costliest railroad ever built on a per mile basis at the time, though proved immensely profitable from its beginnings.
-The Panama Railroad was also the first ever transcontinental railroad built across the Americas, beating the United States transcontinental railroad by 14 years.
+The project finally completed in 1855 though only after ballooning in cost to ~$7-8 million.
+It was the costliest railroad ever built on a per mile basis at the time (~$140,000 per mile), though proved immensely profitable from its beginnings.1

 The French Panama Canal

 While the railroad served its purpose, the lure of a canal was still strong.
 The ability for ships to sail directly through and avoid offloading cargo would be critical to global trade.
 The French obtained the rights to build a canal in 1878 and chose a route closely to the existing railroad running parallel to it.

 The French recruited Ferdinand de Lesseps to complete the job.
 De Lesseps was a hero in France for his success in constructing the ~120 mile Suez Canal two decades earlier.
 With the shorter distance, de Lesseps thought he could replicate his success in Panama for a fraction of the cost and shorter period of time.